rinuvrn/puzzle/README.md

 1. Create project directory (I used xampp for  setting up local server, so the project directory was created inside xampp/htdocs ).
 2. Clone the repository to project directory.
 3. Start  Apache , MySql  from xampp control panel.
-4. Start the development server by running following command in command prompt from project root folder - php -S 127.0.0.1:8000 -t public
+4. Start the development server by running following command in from project root folder - php -S 127.0.0.1:8000 -t public
 5. Configure environment variables like database connection in env.php
-6. Run command composer install to install all dependencies.
+6. Run composer install to install all dependencies.
-7. Set up database by running the migrations with command php bin/console doctrine:migrations:migrate from project root folder.
+7. Set up database by running the migrations with php bin/console doctrine:migrations:migrate from project root folder.
 8. Now the application will be accessible at http://127.0.0.1:8000/
 9. I have used symfony messenger with doctrine for doing asynchronous job, so it is advisable to run php bin/console messenger:consume async --time-limit=60  from project root folder so that the asynchronous queue get consumed.
 The time limit can be set appropriately.